pratulyab/pratulyab.github.io/_pages/about.md

 Previously, I was a graduate research assistant at the [Center on Knowledge Graphs](http://usc-isi-i2.github.io/home/){:target="\_blank"} at [USC ISI](https://isi.edu){:target="\_blank"}, where I worked with ML and GIS tools to segment {railroad, road, water} lines in historical topological maps and denoise the masks using cluster analysis as a post-processing step.

+Additionally, I like to keep CS fundamentals in check and even wrote an [`operating system`](/projects) in C.

 <span style="color: #af006f">I'm actively seeking `SWE,MLE` full-time opportunities (US) starting Jan '22.</span>

 <p style="text-align:center" markdown="1">